-Preparation of legal documents by paralegals based on hypothetical situations drawn from various areas including real estate, family law, contracts, litigation, and business organizations.
+Use of office technology skills in preparation of legal documents by paralegals based on hypothetical situations drawn from various areas of law.
+Lecture Hrs. = 3, Lab Hrs. = 0

-Prerequisite: 15 SCH of LGLA Coursework, POFI 1401,

-READ 301 or equivalent
+Prerequisite: 15 SCH of LGLA Coursework, POFI 1401, READ 301 or equivalent